pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 same source-name, underscore, and suffix rule applies.

 Review `@Path`, retention, extension, `@IncDb`, and `@ExcDb` carefully before running cleanup.
-A sysadmin is not restricted to delegated database variants.
+A sysadmin is not restricted to delegated database variants and so you must be careful to ensure the filters are as expected.

 ## Application-upgrade workflow